 The view from the business owner

-Project Santa is an ambitious internal project that incorporates the use of various SAP technologies in order to drive business change.
-The timescales are pretty tight so we decided to deliver this using agile methodology and blog the process.
-Check out the Week 1 and Week 2 blogs.
+Project Santa is an ambitious internal project that will incorporate the use of various SAP technologies in order to drive business change.
+The timescales are pretty tight so we’ve decided to deliver this using agile methodology.

 For some background to the project, check out the last two blogs I wrote:

 Agile SAP in action: Project Santa – the view from the business owner

 Agile SAP in action: Project Santa – the view from the business owner – one week in

 Week 2 of the project and we’ve had some of the standard project challenges…and some of the less standard ones!
 Two members of the project team have jetted off to Chicago for Syclo training, resource is being sidetracked onto other projects, our upgrade is behind schedule and it snowed!!